 As with all centralised exchange audits, I would like to remind readers of this Poloniex review that the exchange controls all private keys to the wallets holding your cryptocurrencies.
 The exchange assures users that it stores much of their deposits in offline “air-gapped” cold storage.
 It offers 2-factor authentication for account holders, as well as browser recognition tools.

 While Poloniex’s promises of security may be based on sound capacity, users must trust that the measures in place are tight enough and that individuals in charge of funds are honest.

-In 2014 the exchange suffered a minor security breach where 12% of all customer bitcoin deposits were stolen.
+In 2014, the exchange suffered a minor security breach where 12% of all customer bitcoin deposits were stolen.
 In an unprecedented move (at the time), a statement was issued assuring users that all funds would be reimbursed.
-Poloniex carried through their promise to its users several months later.
+Poloniex carried through on its promise to reimburse its affected users several months later.

-As with all centralized exchanges, you should always send whatever funds you don’t immediately need on the platform to a wallet you control.
+As with all centralised exchanges, you should always send whatever funds you don’t immediately need on the platform to a wallet you control.